livegnik/2way-design/2WAY High-Level Design.md

 2. **Parent**: A Parent Attribute that is connected to one or more child Attributes via an Edge object.
 This allows the organization of Attributes into hierarchical structures.
 For instance, a Parent Attribute could represent a user, with child Attributes representing their various properties like public keys and usernames, a group containing members, a category and its products, etc.

 3. **Edge**: An Edge represents a connection between a single Parent Attribute and one or more child Attributes.
 Edges define relationships within the graph, enabling complex data structures.
-For example, an Edge might connect a user attribute to their various public keys, a group to its members, or a category to its products.
+For example, an Edge might connect a user Attribute to their various public keys, a group to its members, or a category to its products.

 4. **Rating**: A score with a rating scale and/or comment, assigned to an Attribute or Parent.
 Ratings provide a way to evaluate and rank Attributes.
 The specific scores and scales for ratings are defined by the plugins, allowing for customization based on the needs of different applications.
 For example, one plugin might use ratings to represent a user's reputation score, while another might use ratings to indicate the ranking of a movie or book.
 This flexibility allows developers to implement any rating system required by their application.